blackducksoftware/bdns/docs/specification.md

 # Appendix A: Registry Template
 Each registration uses the Augmented Backus-Naur Form (ABNF) notation of [RFC5234] to define the rules for each of the namespace framework types.
 By convention, only rules starting with `namespace-` are exported.
 Supporting rules names should use terminology native to the namespace being defined and are considered unique to each registration.
 All of the [RFC5234] Appendix B.1 core rules are included by reference, as are the core BDNS Appendix A.1 rules.

-A `namespace-token` rule is used to define an identifying token for the namespace.
+The `namespace-token` rule is used to define an identifying token for the namespace.
 Namespace tokens MUST conform to the `token` rule of the "Core Rules" Appendix.
-Namespace tokens MUST NOT be ambiguious across registrations.
+Namespace tokens MUST NOT be ambiguous across registrations.
 If the namespace token is defined using an alternative list, the first token MUST be canonical.

+The `namespace-locator` rule is used to define the locator for a component.
+Locator rules MUST be a subset of the `URI-reference` rule of the "Core Rules" Appendix.
+Locators can be further specialized, however they must be valid URIs.
+If a registration does not explicitly define a locator rule, it is assumed to be `URI-reference`.

 Each registration should start with this template: